 Pruning - Removal of subnodes from a decision node.

-Parent and Child Node - When a node gets divided further then that node is termed as parent node whereas the divided nodes or the sub nodes are termed as child node of the parent node.
+Parent and Child Node - When a node gets divided further then that node is termed as parent node whereas the divided nodes or the sub-nodes are termed as a child node of the parent node.

 Type of decision tree depends upon the type of input we have that is categorical or numerical :

-If the input is a categorical variable like whether the loan contender will deafual or not, that is either yes / no. This type of decision tree is called a Categorical variable decision tree.
+If the input is a categorical variable like whether the loan contender will defaulter or not, that is either yes/no. This type of decision tree is called a Categorical variable decision tree, also called classification trees.

 If the input is numeric types and or is continuous in nature like when we have to predict a house price.
-Then the used decision tree is called a Continuous variable decision tree.
+Then the used decision tree is called a Continuous variable decision tree, also called Regression trees.

 ID3 (Iterative Dicotomizer3) – This DT algorithm was developed by Ross Quinlan that uses greedy algorithms to generate multiple branch trees.
-Trees extend to maximum size before puning.
+Trees extend to maximum size before pruning.

 C4.5 flourished ID3 by overcoming restrictions of features that are required to be categorical.
 It effectively defines distinct attributes for numerical features.
 Using if-then condition it converts the trained trees.